sokar311/walmartfo/README.md

 $ make frontoffice-init
 ```

-To run the container (if it has been previusly initialized)
+To run the container (if it has been previously initialized)

 ```sh
 $ make frontoffice-start